Sahil-R-IT/adaptiq/README.md

 # 🚀 Adaptiq

-> Turn any content — web pages, PDFs, YouTube videos, or documents — into clean, structured insights using AI.
+> Turn any content — web pages, PDFs, YouTube videos, or documents — into Quiz using AI.

 ---